W1nU/react-native-token/readme.md

 }

 const example = async () => {
+    // Initialize Storage
+    // Initialize function is not required.
+But you can use it for your own storage title. default is RNToken await RNToken.initialization("RNToken")

     // create Topic
     // A topic is the concept of a top-level depository of token or set of tokens. await RNToken.addTopic("test")